GE-Blockchain-Demo/GEPx-Blockchain/README.md

 3. Try and keep up.
 There is a lot of work to be done in a short time.
 The more prepared and attentive you are, the more beneficial the session will be for you.

-### 4. IMPORTANT: The EC2 server on AWS is free for the first 750 hours.
+### IMPORTANT: The EC2 server on AWS is free for the first 750 hours.
 Ensure you 'stop' the server when not in use to avoid any costs.

-## Use Case - GE Power Exchange

-- This is simple power exchange model which demonstrates volume based power exchange settlement.

 ## Steps to run application

 ### Installing Pre-requisites
 (note - '+' sign indiactes command to be executed please copy commands without '+' sign)

-#1 SSH into your VM
+#1 SSH (Login) into your Virtual Machine (VM)

 - Open command promt from the folder where your .pem file is stored